RicardoSalgadoB/streamstats/README.md

 # StreamStats
-A RESTful backend for managing video content, built with Python, FastAPI, and PostgreSQL.
+A RESTful backend for managing streaming catalog, built with Python, FastAPI, and PostgreSQL.

 ## Summary
 A **Python RESTful API** for a streaming service catalog utilizing a peristent **PostgreSQL** database and **SQLAlchemy ORM** for DB-API robust interactions, containerized using **Docker**.
 It enables efficient management of movies, series, episodes, genres, and user ratings.